Rionhaato/holbertonschool-low_level_programming/argc_argv/README.md

 - 2-args.c - prints all arguments, including the program name, one per line.
 - 3-mul.c - multiplies two integers passed as arguments; prints Error and returns 1 if exactly two args are not provided.
+- 4-add.c - adds positive integer arguments; if any arg is non-digit prints Error and returns 1; prints 0 when no args.

 ## Build
 Examples: